 For the two million people in the UK who have psoriasis, summer can be a challenging time.

 While sunlight and humidity can keep the worst of their symptoms at bay, there are other aspects of summer than can cause psoriasis to flare up.
-We've teamed up with our smart network of over 7,000 doctors to help you manage your symptoms effectively.
+We've teamed up with our smart network of doctors to help you manage your symptoms effectively.